colouring-cities/colouring-core/etl/README.md

 sudo ./filter_transform_mastermap_for_loading.sh /path/to/mastermap_dir
 ```

 Load all new building outlines.
-This step will only add geometries that are not already present (based on the `TOID`).
+This step will only load geometries that are not already present (based on the `TOID`).
 Note: you should ensure that `mastermap_dir` has permissions that will allow the linux `find` command to work without using sudo.

 ```bash
 ./load_new_geometries.sh /path/to/mastermap_dir